 Within military units, the overarching objectives of the P3 are (1) Develop a sustainable, unit-driven P3 health promotion and health readiness ethic that meets the needs of leaders, Soldiers and Families, Retirees, and DA Civilians; This initiative promotes and fosters healthy Sleep, Activity, and Nutrition through a multi-pronged and community approach; (2) Increase awareness and application of the P3; empower leaders to promote healthy behavior within their formations; (3) Embed healthy Sleep, Activity and Nutrition behaviors into the Army’s DNA to improve personal readiness, optimize performance, and enhance health and wellness.

-How is the P3 curriculum taught in a military setting?
+How is the P3 is promoted in a military setting?

-For military units, P3 is a squad-leader led program that provides first line supervisors easy-to-use tools required to coach, teach, and mentor the tenets of human performance optimization (HPO).
-Using “under-the-oak-tree” counseling techniques, weekly competitions, and technology, the P3 curriculum focuses on how sleep, activity, and nutrition can enhance physical, emotional, cognitive, spiritual, family, and social fitness.
-By ensuring unit-leaders have the tools required for HPO, the P3 initiative serves as a forcing function to synchronize efforts across installations and operationalize policies and programs; while empowering tenets of mission command.
+For military units, P3 is a squad-leader led program for first line supervisors to coach, teach, and mentor the tenets of human performance optimization (HPO).
+Using counseling techniques, weekly competitions, and technology, the P3 focuses on how sleep, activity, and nutrition can enhance physical, emotional, cognitive, spiritual, family, and social fitness.

 Are there other components to the P3 outside of the curriculum?